-This section questions whether SYEP assists the construction and co-construction of knowledge, and whether visualisations through tranquillity, picture and story are 'tools' to personal development.
-Vygotsky (1978, 1986) emphased the importance of social interactions for intelectual development, pointing to a (metaphorical) zone of proximal development (i.e. the extent to which discussion enhances development).
-Constructivism emphasises the nature of meaning-building and development of understanding through evidence building, activity and discussion, learning by exploration rather than by instruction.
+This section questions whether SYEP assists the construction and coconstruction of knowledge, and whether visualisations through tranquillity, picture and story are 'tools' to personal development.
+Vygotsky (1978, 1986) emphased the importance of social interactions for intelectual development, pointing to a (metaphorical) zone of proximal development which the extent to discussion enhances development). (i.e. Constructivism emphasises the nature of meaning-building development of understanding through evidence building, activity and discussion, learning by exploration rather than by instruction.
 George Kelly (1955) had applied this psychologically as Personal Construct Theory.
 Activity Theory (Langemeyer and Nissen, 2005) focuses on the tools which enhance development.